 Installation of the shiny, cool looking, PA Thrust 30 power plant came next.
-The PA Thrust 30 is simply a work of art befitting the PA Katana MD itself and reminded me of high quality custom made helicopter upgrade parts, (the kind that has that special ability to transform your wallet into CF, the moment you step into a hobby shop).
-Gleaned from PA website, the PA Thrust 30 is said to be a revolutionary new motor specifically engineered incorporating their RotorKool technology for exceptional cooling and efficient running along with an ability to turn a prop one size larger than most motor in its class and hence the plan to fly the PA Katana MD with an APC 13X6.5E for the test flight.
+The PA Thrust 30 is simply a work of art befitting the PA Katana MD itself and reminded me of high quality custom made helicopter upgrade parts, (the kind that has that special ability to transform your cash into CF the moment you step into a hobby shop!).
+Gleaned from the PA website, the PA Thrust 30 is said to be a revolutionary new motor specifically engineered incorporating their RotorKool technology for exceptional cooling and efficient running along with an ability to turn a prop one size larger than most motor in its class, and hence the plan to fly the PA Katana MD with an APC 13X6.5E for the test flight.

 The motor mount had all the mounting and ventilation holes pre-drilled and mounting the motor was only a matter of securing 4 bolts.
 No messy drilling and thrust line adjustments whatsoever.
 With the supplied air scoops installed, the PA Thrust 30 will be running much cooler and last longer than most motors currently available.

 The installation of the Rudder servo and Kevlar Pull-Pull went without a hitch.
-A CF extended rudder horn was also included in the box and gave more than adequate throws and in fact adequate for all control surfaces.
-The installation of the electronics and the cowl followed and the PA Katana MD was ready for the final phase of the build, the Radio setup.
+A CF extended rudder horn was also included in the box and gave more than adequate throws.
+The installation of the electronics and the cowl followed and the PA Katana MD was ready for the final phase of the build, the radio setup.